String Storage¶

 Note

-Relative paths in file_path are resolved against the server's
+Relative paths in file_path (and in the node string_storage param) are

 Server defaults¶